kashi618/Atlas-of-Thoughts/Operating System.md

 aliases:
 ---
 ## What is the Operating System
-It is set of programs that coordinate all the
+It is set of programs that

 # See Also
 [[$ Operating Systems]]